ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/setting-up-a-persistent-volume/guide.en-asia.md

 As the [official documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) states:

 - A `PersistentVolume` (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
 It is a resource in the cluster just like a node is a cluster resource.
 - A `PersistentVolumeClaim` (PVC) is a request for storage by a user.
 It is similar to a pod.
 Pods consume node resources and PVCs consume PV resources.
 Pods can request specific levels of resources (CPU and Memory).
-Claims can request specific size and access modes (e.g., can be mounted once read/write or many times read-only).
+Claims can request specific size and access modes (e.g., they can be mounted once as read/write or many times as read-only).

 Or, if you prefer an analogy, **PVC are to PV like pods are to nodes**.